 Sailing License: You can even rent a yacht and hop around the islands.
 If you have one then do carry your sailing license.

 Travel Insurance: Must have, in a case of medical emergency or flight cancellation due to bad weather.

 Umbrella: The weather can change from warm and sunny to dark and rainy.
 Ensure you pack one.

-Hat: Wide brim hats are must pack item.
+Hat: Wide brim hats are a must-pack item.

-Sun Tan Lotion: It is advisable to pack suntan lotion as the sun can be a little too harsh in this tropical paradise.
+Sun Tan Lotion: It is advisable to pack suntan lotion as the sun can be a little too harsh in this tpart of the world.